 As a horse caregiver, you must check the health status of hoof every day in the morning before taking him out of the stable for works.
-There are some common signs of the unhealthy hoof of a horse that remind you about the horse hoof diseases.
+There are some common signs of the unhealthy hoof of a horse that reminds you of the horse hoof diseases.

-The common signs of horse hoof diseases are sudden onset of lameness, hot or painful hoof, foul smelling of black discharge from hooves, elevated body temperature and pulse, shifting weight off of a leg, some cracks or hole may be noticed in hoof wall, giving resting, pointing or standing on a leg, swelling, and bruises near the base of the hoof, brittle of hoof wall.
+The common signs of horse hoof diseases are sudden onset of lameness, hot or painful hoof, foul-smelling of black discharge from hooves, elevated body temperature, and pulse, shifting weight off of a leg, some cracks or hole may be noticed in the hoof wall, giving resting, pointing or standing on a leg, swelling, and bruises near the base of the hoof, brittle of hoof wall.

-The simple treatment of abscess is the drain out of pus from the hoof and dressed with tincture iodine.
-Your vet may give some antibiotic if the condition is severe and rest for a few days.
+The simple treatment of an abscess is the drain out of pus from the hoof and dressed with tincture iodine.
+Your vet may give some antibiotics if the condition is severe and rest for a few days.

 Recommended Post: Most Easy Methods of Identification of Horses

-The laminitis is caused by the poor trimming of horse foot, feeding excessive amount of grain, medication with steroids, injury and toxins from colic.
+The laminitis is caused by the poor trimming of horse foot, feeding excessive amounts of grain, medication with steroids, injury, and toxins from colic.
 Acute laminitis is an emergency and needs immediate veterinary and farrier care.

 4. Corn and Sole Bruises

 The cause of the corn and some bruises in the insufficient trimming of the foot, improper balance of weight in the frog, excessive erosion and hit on the coronet and over racing.
-The disease is manifested by the frequent lameness, pain sensation in the affected area and elevated body temperature.
+The disease is manifested by frequent lameness, pain sensation in the affected area, and elevated body temperature.